taksug229/call-center-simulation/Readme.md

 ## Abstract

 Process simulations have a variety of applications ranging across science, mathematics, and business.
 Businesses in particular establish protocol in servicing consumers and thus have predictable and reproducible behaviors that may be replicated via simulation.
 This project explores the scenario of a call center whose key performance metric is the percentage of calls dropped by customers due to late service times.
-We examine the minimum number of employees a call center must hire to lower this key performance metric to.
+I examined the minimum number of employees a call center must hire to lower this key performance metric to.

 ---